gregv21v/puzzle-generator2/README.md

+# Puzzle Creator

+This is an app for creating puzzles.
+Its in its very early stages of development, but it is still functional and you can create puzzle pieces for 3d puzzles with it.
+There isn't yet a way to visualize the puzzle in 3d.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.